 2. Myth: Link building is a thing of the past.

 Truth: SEO changes all the time, there’s no doubt about that.
 We are at the whims of Google and other search engines, and there’s not much anyone can do about it.
 But sharing links, using links, and having your page linked to, are all currently active ranking factors.
 Just don’t use link farms or purchase links in any way.
 Good content will generate the right links.
-SEO is a long game.
+Any SEO company worth their salt knows that SEO is a long game.

 3. Myth: Producing content is all you need.